-The fiscal 2016 budget and subsequent supplemental budgets include \$15.9 billion in funding for nonadministrative spending for the MassHealth program.
-The \$15.9 billion includes \$14.6 billion in programmatic spending and approximately \$1.3 billion to support supplemental payments to providers and costs related to the Hutchinson settlement.
+The fiscal 2017 budget includes \$15.9 billion in funding for non-administrative spending for the MassHealth program.
+The \$15.9 billion includes \$15.2 billion in programmatic spending and approximately \$721 million to support supplemental payments to providers and costs related to the Hutchinson settlement.
 See "LEGAL MATTERS-Programs and Services."
-Certain supplemental payments to providers expected to be made by MassHealth in fiscal 2015 will be paid in fiscal 2016 due to a timing delay in CMS approval.
-The November, 2015 supplemental appropriation legislation included provisions to shift the appropriations for such payments into fiscal 2016.
+Certain supplemental payments to providers expected to be made by MassHealth in fiscal 2016 will be paid in fiscal 2017 due to a timing delay in CMS approval.
+The Governor filed a fiscal year 2017 supplemental budget bill in July, 2016, which included provisions to shift the appropriations for such payments into fiscal 2017.
+That bill also recognized a projected gross deficiency of \$112 million for the MassHealth program, primarily due to higher utilization of Hepatitis C drug treatments and caseload adjustments assumed in the fiscal 2017 budget funding level.
+However, on a net basis, the impact to the balance sheet is much lower due to increased federal and supplemental drug rebate revenues.